How to debug c/fortran on cheme server?¶

 gfortran -O3 -o mc mc.f

-to compile code for debug and make o
+make g to compile code for debug and make o for optimize.

 Command line debugger: gdb¶